Azure/azure-sdk-for-java/sdk/eventgrid/azure-messaging-eventgrid/README.md

 ```

 ##### Using endpoint and Azure Active Directory (AAD) token credential to create the client
-To use the AAD token credential, you need to put `azure-identity` into your dependency.
+To use the AAD token credential, include `azure-identity` artifact as a dependency.
 Refer to
 [azure-identity README](https://github.com/Azure/azure-sdk-for-java/tree/main/sdk/identity/azure-identity) for details.

 Sync client: